laravel-zero/phar-updater/README.md

 Introduction
 ============

-The `humbug\phar-updater` package has the following features:
+The `laravel-zero/phar-updater` package has the following features:

 * Full support for SSL/TLS verification.
 * Support for OpenSSL phar signatures.